 Scraping job boards might seem like a quick way to gather data, but it comes with a host of challenges that can put your entire operation at risk.
 From legal pitfalls to technical headaches and ethical dilemmas, the risks are significant.

 Scraping job boards often violates their Terms of Service, which can result in cease-and-desist orders, account bans, or even lawsuits.
-Copyright infringement is another major concern - detailed job descriptions and employer branding materials are typically protected as original works.
+Copyright infringement is another major concern.
+Detailed job descriptions and employer branding materials are typically protected as original works.
 Republishing this content without permission could lead to fines as high as $150,000 per work.
 While short, factual phrases like "Software Engineer, New York, NY" might not be protected, more detailed postings with unique narratives certainly are.

 On top of that, bypassing technical barriers like CAPTCHAs, login walls, or IP blocks could breach laws like the Computer Fraud and Abuse Act (CFAA).
 While cases like LinkedIn v. hiQ Labs suggest that scraping publicly accessible data might not violate the CFAA, platforms still aggressively enforce their own rules.

-But legal risks are just the beginning - technical challenges can make scraping an unreliable solution.
+But legal risks are just the beginning.
+Technical challenges can make scraping an unreliable solution.

 Technical and Maintenance Issues